Scroll to navigation

 Set the string to use at the right border of percentage bars

-If both bar-border-left-elapsed and bar-border-right-elapsed are set, the border will be used as parts of bar content
+If both bar-border-left-elapsed and bar-border-right-elapsed are set, the border is used as part of the bar content

-If both bar-border-left-elapsed and bar-border-right-elapsed are set, the border will be used as parts of bar content
+If both bar-border-left-elapsed and bar-border-right-elapsed are set, the border is used as part of the bar content

-Set the color to use in the elapsed part of percentage bars
+Set the color used for the elapsed part of percentage bars

-Set the color to use in the total part of percentage bars
+Set the color used for the total part of percentage bars

 Set the width of percentage bars in characters

-Set the number of digits to keep after the decimal point when formatting sizes
+Set the number of decimal places to use when formatting sizes

 Set the binary prefix to use when formatting sizes